libriscv/libriscv/docs/ABI.md

 PC     Program counter

-## Alignments
+## Alignments and trivia

 All instructions 4-byte aligned, except for C-extension where instructions are 2-byte aligned.
 It is even allowed to have a 2-byte aligned 4-byte instruction cross a page boundary, unfortunately.

+The stack pointer must be 16-byte aligned.

 GP must be initialized to some symbol (`__global_pointer`) in the middle of the data section.

-The stack pointer can start at the beginning of the ELF virtual address space and must be 16-byte aligned.
+This happens right after _start in most run-times.
+Golang does not use GP this way.